BBiv/PlayingWithCursor/README.md

 Interesting.
 Upon switching to the Calendar page and back to the ToDo list page, it removed the event.
 Clearly, it was there before.
 Time to troubleshoot...

 I suspect that this is due to lack of a proper backend to store information.
 I found that there is similar behavior for the Calendar events when leaving the page and coming back, which confirms my suspicions.
 If I add a backend, it'll solve this issue.
 Let's do that!

+## Step 12

+Prompt text: Let's add a backend to our project.